Birmingham

 Britain's second largest city, after London, is often thought of as a busy industrial center with little to offer visitors.
 Whilst it may be unable to match the charms of many of Britain's grander cities, there is a lot to see and it has a vibrant cultural centre, with an exceptional night life.

-Big Brum, © Beki Benney
+Big Brum © Beki Benney

 Born out of the Industrial Revolution, it rapidly expanded during the 19th century into one of the world's greatest industrial workshops.
 Thousands of trades flourished, especially in metalworking and Birmingham soon made everything from jewellery to pins, buttons and steam engines.
 Products stamped "Made in Birmingham" became known in nearly every country in the world.